MicrosoftDocs/mesh-docs/mesh/develop/make-your-environment-available/build-and-publish-your-environment.md

 ## Mesh Uploader versions

 As explained in the article named [Add the Mesh Toolkit package](../build-your-basic-environment/add-the-mesh-toolkit-package.md), there are two versions of the Mesh Toolkit: the stable build and the preview build.
-At the time of this writing (mid-November 2023), the preview build of the Uploader contains a few updates that make it slightly different from the stable build:

-- *Mesh Worlds* in the stable version are now called *Mesh Environment Collections* in the preview version.

-For this article, we'll assume you're using the stable build, with **Mesh Worlds** displayed, but keep these differences in mind if you're using the preview version.
+Note that from time to time you may see minor differences between the two versions.

 ## Sign in to the Mesh Uploader